prathameshdeshpande7/SamKnows_Test/README.md

 - export LD_LIBRARY_PATH=lib

 Use the above commands to clean and compile the test program.
-Alternatively, issue ./build.sh script which will do the above things.
+Alternatively, execute 'source ./build.sh' on the command line which will clean, make and configure the shared library path correctly.

 How to run
 ----------